 The SBCC Foundation provides support for dozens of college programs and departments.
 Among the highest profile are:

-Summer Bridge Programs These 6-week summer bridge programs offer intensive wrap-around support and help students transition to college:
+Student Support Programs These programs offer intensive wrap-around support and help students transition to college:

-• Running Start assists local high school graduates by providing tutoring, peer mentoring, and financial assistance before college
+• Running Start is a summer bridge program that assists local high school graduates by providing tutoring, peer mentoring, and financial assistance before college.
+Over 90 percent of students in this highly successful program enroll at SBCC the following fall semester.

 Scheinfeld Center for Entrepreneurship & Innovation